 Have you left the house only to discover a baby sock stuck to the back of your sweater?
 Or you were ready to put your kids in warm and cozy pajamas fresh from the dryer only to find your laundry is stuck together and full of static cling?
 There is no need to endure the uncomfortable moments of socks (or worse) stuck to your clothing or putting your kids to bed in itchy pj’s; Snuggle® has your back (minus the sock) with the tips and tricks to keep your family comfortable and cozy in soft clothes and fight static cling.

 In laundry terms, static cling is the result of an electric charge build-up due to a fabric brushing up against one another which occurs during the tumble-drying process.
-Static cling is more prevalent during winter because of the dry air.
+What causes static in clothes is more prevalent during winter because of the dry air.
 Luckily, there are some ways to get rid of static on clothes from the get-go.

-Fortunately, you don’t have to look very far for simple and easy solutions to help prevent static cling.
+Fortunately, you don’t have to look very far for simple and easy solutions on how to get rid of static on clothes.
 Our experts have put together 8 tips to help to fight and prevent static cling.
 Fabric softeners and dryer sheets are the best way to help prevent the persistent problem of static.

 Adding fabric softener to your wash cycle is one of the most effective ways to help eliminate static cling.
 Fabric softener helps to reduce static buildup.
 Fabric softeners also help make your clothes feel softer by providing an invisible coating and softening the fibers in your clothes with a lubricating formula.
 The Snuggle® brand has a wide range of fabric softeners including the Snuggle® SuperFresh® liquid fabric softeners.
 These fabric softeners are formulated with 5-in-1 Odor Eliminating Technology, helping to fight body, active, damp, outdoor, and pet odor at its source.
 Snuggle® SuperFresh® liquid fabric softeners come in scents like Original, Spring Burst®, and Violet Breeze™.